SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

       - `uaa.url` as **Service Key UAA-URL**: the URL to retrieve an access token.
          > Note: Make sure that you use the correct value, for example, NOT `uaa.apiurl`!
-      - `uaa.url` as **Service Key UAA-URL**: the URL to retrieve an access token.
-         > Note: Make sure that you use the correct value, for example, NOT `uaa.apiurl`!
       - `uaa.clientid` as **Service Key UAA Client-ID**: the credential (client ID) required to retrieve an access token from `uaa.url`.
       - `uaa.clientsecret` as **Service Key UAA Client-Secret**: the credential (client secret) required to retrieve an access token from `uaa.url`.
       - `endpoints.psm-servicebroker` as **Service Key API-Endpoint**